 Gain a Balanced Perspective on Current Events and Issues

 Resources for Critical Analysis

 Canadian Points of View Reference Centre contains 185 topics, each with an overview (objective background / description), point (argument) and counterpoint (opposing argument).
 Each topic features a Guide to Critical Analysis which helps the reader evaluate the controversy and enhances students’ ability to read critically, develop their own perspective on the issues and write or debate an effective argument on the topic.

-Canadian Points of View Reference Centre contains a balance of materials from all viewpoints, including main essays, leading political magazines, newspapers, radio & TV news transcripts, primary source documents, reference books and a series of titles from World Public Opinion.
-The database also offers guides to debates, developing arguments and writing position papers.
-Additionally, this database contains the Video Encyclopedia of the 20th Century, providing students with a searchable collection of some of the most important social, political and cultural moments of the 20th century.
+Available in its own user-friendly interface, Canadian Points of View Reference Centre provides a balance of materials from all viewpoints, including main essays, leading political magazines, newspapers, radio and television news transcripts, primary source documents, reference books and a series of titles from World Public Opinion.
+The database also offers guides to developing arguments, writing position papers and debating.
+Additionally, this database contains a video encyclopedia of the 20th century, providing students with a searchable collection of some of the most important social, political, and cultural moments of the 20th century.

 Canadian Points of View Reference Centre provides access to EBSCO's Curriculum Standards Module, which helps K-12 educators correlate EBSCO content quickly and easily to province-specific curriculum standards.
 The module provides browsing of specific benchmarks, many of which have recommended search strings for successful content retrieval.

 Canadian Points of View Reference Centre also features alternative content delivery options to support Individual Education Plans, such as text-to-speech for HTML articles.
 In addition, the database includes rich multimedia content, student research guides and citation help.

 Canadian Points of View Reference Centre (CPOVRC) is an excellent tool for debaters, contrarians, and individuals simply looking for that counter argument.
 Students should stand up and take notice.– CHOICE